I work hard to protect your rights.

 The judge will typically follow the alleged victim’s wishes when assigning a restraining order expiration date.
 If the alleged victim wants a permanent restraining order, then they may request one.
 The only way to get a permanent order lifted is if the alleged victim asks a judge to dismiss it.

-What am I restricted from doing under a restraining order?
+What am I restricted from doing under a Florida restraining order?

 Different restraining orders may come with different requirements and protections depending on the circumstances of a case.